zachisit/wbj/wbj-twentyseventeen/README.md

 * Function method brackets will start on next line

 ## Base Theme History
-This WordPress theme is forked from a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.1.2.
-Started in 2017, the purpose of this base theme is to start a new project with a lot of the code and coding structure needed to get going right away.
+This WordPress theme is forked from a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.1.3.
 This theme does not utlilize a parent-child theme structure.
-This base theme will be updated as Zach progresses through better programming styles and structures.
 The perferred editor is PHPStorm, hence the existing .gitigore rule(s).